bobheadxi/bobheadxi.github.io/_posts/2018-03-11-sleuthing-the-web.md

 - Solr: our Apache Solr instance
 - Frontend: Sleuth's snazzy face

-This post will mostly be about the Web component, with a bit about Solr.
+This post will mostly be about the Web component's crawling systems, with a bit about Solr.
 [Apache Solr](http://lucene.apache.org/solr/) is a schemaless database geared towards search, and felt like a natural choice for Sleuth.

+Stay tuned for another post about Sleuth's search API and the systems we built to facilitate it!

 # Crawling and Scraping the Web